-CAI is a global nonprofit organization dedicated to improving the health and well being of underserved populations worldwide.
-For 35 years, CAI has provided customized capacity-building services to health and human service organizations in over 27 countries and in all 50 states.
-Offering over 1500 training, organizational development, and capacity building programs annually, CAI's passionate staff works to fulfill its mission: to use the transformative power of education and research to foster a more aware, healthy, compassionate and equitable world.
-For more information about CAI, visit www.caiglobal.org
+About CAI: CAI is a global nonprofit organization dedicated to improving the health and well-being of underserved populations worldwide.
+For 35 years, CAI has provided customized capacity building services to health and human service organizations in over 27 countries and in all 50 states.
+Offering over 1,500 training programs annually, CAI's passionate staff works to fulfill its mission: to use the transformative power of education and research to foster a more aware, healthy, compassionate and equitable world.
+For more information about CAI, visit our website: www.caiglobal.org.